claireleblanc/GPSeq-Pipeline/Pre-Processing.md

 Reads aligned to the reverse strand are shifted to the first nucleotide of the restriction site.

+- If read is on reverse strand, create file with chromosome, end position of alignment, UMI, and UMI quality
+- If read is on forward strand, create file with chromosome, start position of alignment, UMI, and UMI quality

 ```bash
 # Correct aligned position
 mkdir -p atcs